frank038/Qt5desktop2/README.md

 # Qt5desktop2
-A desktop and panel all in one application.
+A desktop and panel all in one application for Xorg.
 Free to use and modify.

 This is a single application that integrates a desktop and a panel.
 It's an union of my SimpleDesktop and Qt5simpledock programs (and has the same features).